heyKANB/Pumpkin-Patch/ios-info.md

 6. Submit to TestFlight automatically

 ## Note
-The app ID (6749664824) is used in App Store Connect for app identification, while the Bundle ID (com.huntergames.pumpkinpatch) is used for code signing and app distribution with the "Apple Connect App Mgr" integration key.
+The app ID (6749664824) is used in App Store Connect for app identification, while the Bundle ID (com.huntergames.pumpkinpatch) is used for code signing and app distribution with the "Apple Connect App Mgr" integration key and "PumpkinPatch" provisioning profile.